This post may contain affiliate links. Please read my disclosure policy.

 Individual flourless chocolate cakes with raspberry sauce, whipped rosewater mascarpone and rose petals – a simply beautiful dessert you can make ahead.

 Chocolate babycakes are muffin-size cakes that make the prettiest plated desserts, but without too much fuss.
 I like to call them “babycakes”!

 This recipe is great for entertaining because each component — the cake, raspberry sauce and mascarpone cream — can be prepared up to 2 days ahead of time.

 The little cakes bake in a standard muffin tin and turn out airy, moist and lightly sweet (you can also bake the batter as one cake, if you prefer — see the recipe below).

-They go together beatifully with a simple raspberry sauce and dollops of whipped mascarpone flavored with rosewater.
+They pair beautifully with a simple raspberry sauce and dollops of whipped mascarpone flavored with rosewater.